Please visit the United with Ukraine page for the most current information on Ukraine.

-More information about the Slovak Republic is available on the Slovakia Page and from other Department of State publications and sources listed at the end of this fact sheet.
+More information about Slovakia is available on the Slovakia Page and from other Department of State publications and sources listed at the end of this fact sheet.

 U.S. Assistance to Slovakia

-The goal of U.S. security assistance to Slovakia is to support Slovakia’s modernization efforts, contributions to NATO and United Nations (UN) operations, and regional stability.
+The goal of U.S. security assistance to Slovakia is to support Slovakia’s modernization efforts and contributions to NATO and United Nations (UN) operations and regional stability.
 U.S. assistance provided support to Slovakia’s development of a professional armed forces and enhanced interoperability with U.S. and NATO forces.
 U.S. assistance seeks to help Slovakia consolidate its gains and maintain its development as a positive and stabilizing influence among its neighbors, in the region, and globally.

 Bilateral Economic Relations

 Slovakia is a member of the European Union (EU), and its major trading partners are European countries.
 The U.S. economic relationship with the EU is the largest and most complex in the world, and the United States and the EU continue to pursue initiatives to create new opportunities for transatlantic commerce.